 Tanning salons, spas and gyms may offer professional application of sunless tanning products.

-- Lotion can be applied by an experienced technician.
+- Product can be applied by an experienced technician.

 - Solution can be airbrushed onto the body.